davidwuchn/learn-durable-objects/.serena/memories/suggested_commands.md

-### General

-- `pnpm install`: Install all dependencies across the workspace.
-- `pnpm dev`: Run both the frontend and backend development servers concurrently.
+- `pnpm dev`: Starts the development server for both the frontend and backend.
-- `pnpm deploy`: Deploy both the frontend and backend to Cloudflare.
+- `pnpm deploy`: Deploys the application to Cloudflare.

-### Backend (`excalidraw-backend`)

-- `pnpm --filter excalidraw-backend run cf-typegen`: Generate Cloudflare types.
-- `pnpm --filter excalidraw-backend run dev`: Start the development server.
-- `pnpm --filter excalidraw-backend run deploy`: Deploy to Cloudflare Workers.

-### Frontend (`excalidraw-multi-user-state`)

-- `pnpm --filter excalidraw-multi-user-state run cf-typegen`: Generate Cloudflare types.
-- `pnpm --filter excalidraw-multi-user-state run dev`: Start the development server.
-- `pnpm --filter excalidraw-multi-user-state run build`: Build the application.
-- `pnpm --filter excalidraw-multi-user-state run preview`: Preview the built application.
+- `pnpm --filter excalidraw-multi-user-state lint`: Lints the frontend code using ESLint.
-- `pnpm --filter excalidraw-multi-user-state run deploy`: Deploy to Cloudflare Pages.
+- `pnpm --filter excalidraw-backend cf-typegen`: Generates TypeScript types for the Cloudflare bindings.